Intercol 2017: Bourne helps five-star “Caps” to Central final clash with Chaguanas

 Zidan Martin got the decisive item for Chaguanas North, who recently parted ways with head coach and Women Soca Warriors icon Ahkeela Mollon.
 It was an unhappy end for Mollon, who led the school to the Central Zone Championship title this season and just missed out on promotion to the Premier Division.

-Chaguanas North teacher and team manager Germaine Raymond doubled up as coach in Mollon’s absence today, although a new coach is likely to be hired next year.
+A new coach is likely to be hired next year but today, in Mollon’s absence, Chaguanas North teacher and team manager Germaine Raymond doubled up as coach.

 “We had some differences and we couldn’t see eye-to-eye,” Raymond told Wired868, “so we decided to part ways.”